phidelics/networking-labs/ccna-hardware-labs/lab-02-dhcp-per-vlan/README.md

 ## Notes
 - Existing inter-VLAN routing and ACLs from Lab 01 are preserved
 - DHCP functionality is validated without weakening guest access restrictions
+- During testing, it was observed that SVIs require at least one active Layer‑2 port in the VLAN to be fully reachable.
+A behaviour confirmed and resolved by ensuring VLAN 30 had an active access port

 ## Verification & Outcome
 - DHCP successfully assigns IP addresses per VLAN